vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

   - name: MyInflux.pbmx
     url: /assets/2025-08-16/MyInflux.pbmx
 ---
-Unlike typical multi-purpose databases like SQL Server or mySQL, Influx is built and designed for a special purpose: Storing data points or measurements that happen at dedicated point in time.
-Influx can handle them in large scale.
-It was initially built by InflusData, a tech comapny located in the Bay Area.
+Unlike general-purpose databases such as SQL Server or MySQL, InfluxDB is built specifically for time-series data—measurements tied to particular moments.
+It scales to handle large volumes and was created by InfluxData, a company located in the Bay Area.

-In today's article we will have a look on how to read and query data from a influx databases.
+In this article, we'll explore how to write and query data in an InfluxDB database using Peakboard.

 ## Setting up Influx

-The easiest way to get a Influx DB is to install quick [docker image](https://hub.docker.com/_/influxdb).
-Here's a typical prompt to get it working within 1 minute.
+The easiest way to get started is by launching the official [InfluxDB Docker image](https://hub.docker.com/_/influxdb).
+The following command spins up a container in under a minute and persists its data in a Docker volume.

 {% highlight text %}
 docker run -d